kelu124/echomods/20160720-Milestone.md

 ## Pending Work

-* Publishing automatically a presentation of the modules.. will need some inputs from the /include/ folder =)
+* Publishing automatically a presentation/ppt of the modules.. will need some inputs from the /include/ folder =)
-* getting a US pulser emulator
+* Getting a US pulser emulator ([silent](https://github.com/kelu124/echomods/tree/master/silent)) : Teensy, Feather Wiced?
 * Graph the different modules - and see to what functional block each belongs
      * Within, create sets for graphing
-* transcribing murgen, tobo and goblin to kicad
+* Transcribing murgen, tobo and goblin to kicad
 * Finding a good "Todo" list.

 ## Q&A